supernovus/lum.js/README.md

 Then you can open index.html to start browsing the tests.

-If you need to launch a quick web server, consider:
+If you need to, you can use gulp to launch a web server on port 8000:

 ```
-  npm install -g local-web-server
-  ws
+  gulp webserver
 ```

 It's a quick way to run a web server directly from Node.js.

+Other options like 'local-web-server' exist as well, use what you like.

 ## Cleanup